andrewsyc/Tomb-Raider-1-2-3-4-5-Map-viewer-and-levels/README.md

 ### Instructions
 - View readme.txt for instruction on how to move.
 - Load the .PHD file extensions from the Tomb-Raider-1 folder
+- .tr2 for Tomb Raider 2 and 3
+- .tr4 for Tomb Raider 4, Revalations
+- .trc for Tomb Raider 5, chronicles

 ### Windows based OS

 * If you run into issues try running in compatibility mode.
-* I ran this on windows using parallels on a mac.
+* I ran this on windows 10 using parallels on a mac.

 ### Misc

 - Screenshots included of what to expect.

 ### Credits
-* Levels extracted from Tomb Raider 1 demo from http://www.bestoldgames.net/tomb-raider
+* Levels extracted from Misc sources
 * Tomb Raider Viewer from http://www.geocities.ws/jimmyvalavanis/applications/tombviewer.html version 1.1

 ### ENJOY!!!